 Ignition source in a potentially flammable or explosive atmosphere!
 Fire and explosion hazard!
-When opening an A2L refrigerant system, the atmosphere could be flammable or explosive.
+When opening the system, the atmosphere could be explosive.
 All electrical components that are a source of ignition must always be switched off during service and maintenance.
 Ensure that the surface temperatures of the components never exceed the limits set by the applicable safety standard, eg, EN 378-2.

 Air/flammable refrigerant mixture!
 Fire and explosion hazard!
-Remove all the refrigerant before opening the system.
+Remove all refrigerant before opening the system.
 Make sure to remove refrigerant completely from all components such as heat exchangers, refrigerant accumulators, etc. Flush the system and the components with inert gas before undertaking any work and before brazing.